 Modify chart frame properties

 The Format Chart Frame pane allows you to change additional properties, such as the chart frame's visibility and locked status on the layout, as well as its placement.
-If a layer has multiple charts, you can also change the chart that the chart frame is referencing.
+If a layer has multiple charts, you can also change the chart the chart frame is referencing.

-The Format Chart Frame pane opens.
+The Format Chart Frame pane appears.

 - To change the chart frame's size and position, click the Placement tab.